 - the floor joists and subflooring has no protection from moisture

-This next image is how a mobile home underbelly and belly board should look.
+The image above is how a mobile home underbelly and belly board should look.
 Since the home is sitting on a concrete slab it doesn’t need a vapor barrier.

 How to Repair a Mobile Home Belly Board

-Repairing or replacing a mobile home underbelly and belly board is a tough job, not gonna lie to you about it.
-It’s tedious and frustrating but it can be done with some careful planning and help from friends and family.
+Repairing or replacing a mobile home underbelly and belly board is a tough job.
+It’s tedious and frustrating to work with such a large piece of material while under a home but it can be done with some careful planning and help from friends and family.